DataDog/datadog-agent/pkg/diagnose/README.md

 ```

 ## Context of a diagnose function execution
-Normally, registered diagnose suite functions will be executed in context of the running agent service (or other services) but if ```DiagnoseConfig.ForceLocal``` configuration is specified the registered diagnose function will be executed in the context of agent diagnose CLI command (if possible).
+Normally, registered diagnose suite functions will be executed in context of the running agent service (or other services) but if ```Config.ForceLocal``` configuration is specified the registered diagnose function will be executed in the context of agent diagnose CLI command (if possible).